haruzou/haruzou.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://seee.hust.edu.vn/en/'> Control engineering and Automaution / School of Electrical Engineering and Electronics (SEEE) </a>.
-Address.
-Contacts.
-Motto.
-Etc.

 profile:
   align: left
   image: prof_pic.jpg